nicklasu/kanji-test/README.md

 # Production deployment
-The app is deployed in the link below: https://kanji-test-rho.vercel.app/
+The app is deployed in the following link: https://kanji-test-rho.vercel.app/

 # kanji-test
 This is a kanji testing application for those who are interested in knowing their JLPT kanji knowledge level.

-For Kanji and JLPT data, I am using "kanji-jouyou.json" from the repository below: https://github.com/davidluzgouveia/kanji-data
+For Kanji and JLPT data, I am using "kanji-jouyou.json" from the following repository: https://github.com/davidluzgouveia/kanji-data

 # Views